 Air taxi market.
 Morgan Stanley predicts that the advanced air mobility (AAM) market will total \$1.5 trillion by 2040 and \$9 trillion by 2050.
 The AAM market will be dominated by air taxis.
 Existing piston engines have a very low power to weight ratio and cannot be used as a primary power source in this application [Morgan Stanley Study].

 Portable engine market.
 Over 165 million non-automotive engines are produced annually worldwide.
-Most original equipment manufacturers (OEM's) consider power to weight ratio their most important engine requirement.
+Most original equipment manufacturers (OEM's) consider power per weight ratio and its life as the most important engine requirements.